NataliaChoma/NataliaChoma/README.md

 ## 🚀 About Me

-- 🎓 Bagelor degree in Electrical Engineering (emphasis in Electronics and Telecommunications) from the Federal University of Paraná.
+- 🎓 Bachelor degree in Electrical Engineering (emphasis in Electronics and Telecommunications) from the Federal University of Paraná.
 - ✍️ Currently I'm pursuing a master's degree in the field of software development.

 ## Tech Stack